-Both your business and the customer get a copy of the photo, along with a time stamp, so they know where and when the delivery was made.
+Both your business and the customer get a copy of the photo, along with a timestamp, so they know the delivery time and location.

 But you’ll likely want more security, especially if you’re delivering large quantities of goods or high-priced items.